Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Analytics and reporting

+Square’s iPad and iPhone-based setup make it a breeze for most people to get their heads around.
 Like its hardware, Square’s software is also incredibly minimalist and sleek.
 You won’t find yourself confronted with loads of options on every screen – instead, things are pared back and digestible.
-This, of course, makes everyday tasks super easy.
-However, it can mean that more advanced jobs can require a fair amount of tapping through different menus.
+However, while this makes everyday tasks super easy, it can mean that more advanced jobs can require a fair amount of tapping through different menus.

 Clover’s UI is slightly more complex, but should be eminently digestible for most people.